sam-c14/DataStructures/README.md

-# DataStructures Aepository for solving various Challenges related to DataStructures In Python
+# DataStructures A Repository for solving various Challenges related to DataStructures In Python